hc20k/LLMChat/README.md

 ## Features:

-- Realistic voice chat support with ElevenLabs, Azure TTS, Play.ht, Silero, or Bark models (NOTE: the voice chat is only stable if one person is speaking at a time)
+- Realistic voice chat support with ElevenLabs, Azure TTS, Play.ht, Silero, or Bark models
+>NOTE: The voice chat is only stable if one person is speaking at a time
+- Image recognition support with BLIP
 - Long term message recalling using OpenAI's embeddings to detect similar topics talked about in the past
 - Custom bot identity and name
 - Support for all OpenAI text completion and chat completion models
 - Support for local LLaMA models
 - Local OpenAI Whisper support for speech recognition (as well as Google and Azure speech recognition)
 - Chat-optimized commands
-- Image recognition support with BLIP

 ![Screenshot of messages](assets/repo/message_ss.png)